ereekaur/finance/README.md

-$\color{red} Example ~ 2$ In the second example I consider certain bonus classes in a insurance company and I will try to find out how steep difference there should be between classes in order to minimize variance between classes.
+$\color{red} Example ~ 2$ In this example I shall consider certain bonus classes in a insurance company and I will try to find out how steep difference there should be between classes in order to minimize variance between classes.
 In what follows is that we have the following QP problem: